kparc/kcc/README.md

 ## genesis

-> "you mustn't be afraid to dream a little bigger, darling" — *Inception*
+> "you mustn't be afraid to dream a little bigger, darling." — *Inception*

 Computer languages have been around for a long time, but in the beginning was the Word.
 We will be writing code in a language called 𝒌, but it helps to talk about it first.
 If you don't feel like it, feel free to [get](#get) and [run](#run).